Black-tailed Godwits will look and smell different by the end of May

 Most wading birds moult into a summer plumage in spring.
 For Black-tailed Godwits, this process involves body feathers, some of the small coverts on the wings, scapulars and a variable number of tertials.
 Their individuality is apparent from the richness of colour, the mixture of red, black and white feathers in the body and of grey and red feathers in the back.
 When the moult has been completed, male birds tend to be redder in the chest and neck and they have fewer grey feathers in the back than females, but there is an overlap.
 When sexing methods were checked against DNA samples it was shown that experienced observers could correctly assign sex to 82% of marked breeding birds in the field for which the sex was also determined by DNA.
 There’s an interesting paper about this in Bird Study.

 Breeding waders don’t just look different – it has been suggested that they smell different too.
 Birds of a range of species, including Black-tailed Godwits, have been shown to produce a different preen gland oil with which to groom their summer plumage feathers, with monoesters replaced by diesters as winter feathers are discarded and pre-nuptial moult progresses.
-This was something that was first shown for Knot by Jerooen Renerkeens and colleagues and then for another eighteen species, breeding in both high Arctic and temperate conditions.
+This was something that was first shown for Knot by Jeroen Reneerkens and colleagues and then for another eighteen species, breeding in both high Arctic and temperate conditions.
 In nesting birds, secretion of diester waxes continues through to egg-hatching, with the lowest occurrence of diester production in male Ruff and male Curlew Sandpipers.
-Given that these are the only two groups of birds in the sample under consideration that don’t incubate eggs, Jeroen et al suggest that diester preen waxes are harder for predators to detect using a sense of smell.
+Given that these are the only two species in the sample under consideration in which males don’t incubate eggs, Jeroen et al suggest that diester preen waxes are harder for predators to detect using a sense of smell.
 You can read more here.
+When this theory was tested, using a sniffer dog, Jeroen showed that less volatile diesters were harder to detect. (paper)

 Did it work?